 The students attend both Cork Institute of Technology and Teagasc Clonakilty Agricultural College throughout the course.

-- In Year 1, students typically spend four days in Teagasc Clonakilty Agricultural College and one day in CIT.
+- In Year 1, students typically spend two days in Teagasc Clonakilty Agricultural College and three day in CIT Bishopstown Campus.

-- In Year 2, students typically spend two days in Teagasc Clonakilty Agricultural College and three days in CIT.
+- In Year 2, students typically spend two days in Teagasc Clonakilty Agricultural College and three days in CIT Bishopstown Campus.

-- In Year 3, students typically spend five days in CIT.
+- In Year 3, students typically spend five days in CIT Bishopstown Campus.

 The course develops farming, business and management skills to enable graduates to follow careers as successful commercial farmers or in the agribusiness sector.
 It will provide graduates with the skills they will need to be able to participate actively in policy decisions whether they are local, regional or international – which will influence their profession and its role in a modern economy.

 Students are required to complete a minimum of 15 weeks work placement in Year 2 in an agriculture related business.
 It will involve a set of agreed objectives for your placement, as well as the assistance of a person on site and a member of the academic staff at Teagasc Clonakilty Agricultural College or CIT.

 Students can travel on work placement to international destinations such as New Zealand, Australia, USA, or UK.
 It is a fantastic opportunity for students to travel and learn simultaneously.
 Placement can also be organised in Ireland.